LordMartron94/Gpuarch/README.md

 The API stays generic and registry-faithful so higher-level engines can wrap or curate it without fighting domain assumptions baked into the bindings.

+## Disclaimer

+While this library is maintained by its developer and used in real projects, **most of `gpuarch` is generated code produced with Cursor AI assistance** (Vulkan bindings, loader holders, registry tables, and related `*_gen.go` artifacts).
+It is **not guaranteed to be correct or complete**, even though bugs and crashes encountered in use are typically fixed and pushed when found.

+Treat generated surfaces as best-effort registry mirrors: validate behavior against the Vulkan spec, validation layers, and your target hardware.
+Hand-written packages (`dto`, `result`, and generator tooling) receive the same scrutiny but are still evolving.

 ## Requirements

 - Go 1.25+
 - Vulkan loader and ICD installed on the host (platform-specific)
-- This repository and its dependencies obtained **from source** (not published on a module proxy)
+- All modules in the import graph available to the Go toolchain (see [Dependencies](#dependencies))

 Generated bindings and loader sources are committed in this tree; you normally do not run the generator unless you are updating the registry snapshot.

 ## Obtaining the source

-`gpuarch` is not distributed as a versioned Go module on a proxy.
+You can consume `gpuarch` in two ways: **clone into the tree** (submodule or vendor) or **import by module path** when the repository is reachable from your module proxy or VCS (for example GitHub).
+Both approaches require the same companion libraries; `gpuarch` does not stand alone.

+### Submodule or local clone (recommended for pinning)

 Clone the repository into your project, typically as a **git submodule** so the revision stays pinned with the rest of your tree:

 ```bash
 git submodule add <gpuarch-repository-url> third_party/gpuarch